AsherValentini/ARFrameholder/README.md

 Clear lifetime management (when the last process is done it auto-deletes) RAII and exception safety, so even if one step throws we dont leak or crash

-Thats where this ARFrameHolder cmes in: its a class that wraps a cv::Mat or mock frame, managing it via shared_ptr and exposing it to other modules safely
+Thats where this ARFrameHolder comes in: its a class that wraps a cv::Mat or mock frame, managing it via shared_ptr and exposing it to other modules safely